 picture of honoree

 The J.J.
-"Jake" Pickle Citizenship Award is presented annually to a UT Austin student whose cumulative and notable contributions to campus life exemplify the high standards of leadership and service that were the hallmarks of the life and career of Congressman Pickle.
+"Jake" Pickle Citizenship Award is presented annually to a UT Austin student whose contributions to campus life exemplify the high standards of leadership and service that were the hallmarks of the life and career of Congressman Pickle.
 It is an endowed student award created by the University Unions Advisory Council in 1999.
-It is presented annually to a student at UT Austin who makes cumulative, notable contributions to campus life over a period of time and epitomizes the values of Congressman Pickle.
+It is presented annually to a student at UT Austin who makes cumulative, notable contributions to campus life and epitomizes the values of Congressman Pickle.
 The recipient is awarded $5,000, a certificate and an autographed copy of Congressman Pickle’s autobiography "Jake."

 picture of honoree